 People who knew Manning said his lifelong dream was to earn a doctorate.
-In May 2018, the U of A will recognize Manning’s academic achievements by awarding to him a posthumous degree of Doctor of Education in Adult Education.
+In May 2018, the U of A will recognized Manning’s academic achievements in May 2018 by awarding to him a posthumous degree of Doctor of Education in Adult Education.

 Not only was Mr. Manning admired by colleagues for what he did, he was genuinely appreciated for who he was.
 “He was a giver,” Dr. Donnie Dutton, then Dean of the Division of Continuing Education, said at Manning’s memorial service.
 “He gave himself freely and openly without expecting anything in return.”

 Dr. Gordon Herrington, a former co-worker, said in a memoriam article, “I knew him to be a hardheaded as a mule, yet one who was completely torn by compassion at the plight of another.”